pdm-project/call-for-features/README.md

-# PDM - Python Development Manager
+# PDM - Python Development Master

 *This repository exists to collect feature requests for PDM project*